vszakats/hb/docs/contribs.md

 ## hbfbird

-Firebird/Interbase RDBMS API bindings for Harbour, including classes and functions to work with these RDBMS.
+Firebird/Interbase RDBMS API bindings, including classes and functions to work with these RDBMS.

 ## hbfimage

-FreeImage graphic library bindings for Harbour.
+FreeImage graphic library bindings.
 FreeImage is an Open Source library project for developers who would like to support popular graphics image formats like PNG, BMP, JPEG, TIFF and others as needed by today's multimedia applications.

 FreeImage is easy to use, fast, multithreading safe and cross-platform (works on Windows, Linux and Mac).

 ## hbformat

-Harbour source code formatter
+Harbour source code formatter.

 ## hbfoxpro